IBM/network-config-analyzer/smt_experiments/README.md

 more efficient with CanonicalHyperCubeSet.
 -

+## string_single_dim_experiments
+### contained_in
+- Z3SimpleStringSet performs pretty consistently, and we can see a linear increase as the combined set size increases.
+- Sometimes MinDFA performs better than Z3SimpleStringSet, and sometimes worse.
+When it performs better it is slightly better, and when it performs worse, it is much worse.
+- Containment time reaches to ~0.3 seconds with around ~30 strings in the set with MinDFA.
+- The timing for MinDFA has a very large variation, depending on the input sets.
+- It appears that Z3SimpleStringSet has an advantage when #strings > 8.

+### creation
+- Z3SimpleStringSet time is pretty consistent and close to 0 seconds.
+- MinDFA time seems to be increasing pretty rapidly, at super-linear rate.
+- Creation time for MinDFA has a large variation depending on the exact set.
+- The creation time with MinDFA is always worse than Z3SimpleStringSet, and gets to 2 seconds with #strings=20.
+- It appears that Z3SimpleStringSet has an advantage from the start.

+### intersection
+- As before, Z3SimpleStringSet time is almost constant and is close to 0, and MinDFA has a large variation in times.
+- The maximal value for MinDFA is 0.08 seconds, with #strings is ~32.
+- It appears that Z3SimpleStringSet has an advantage from the start.

+### membership
+- MinDFA has an almost constant time close to 0.
+- Z3SimpleStringSet has some variation, but not that big, and is around 0.008 at the maximal value.
+- MinDFA has an advantage here.

+### union
+- Z3SimpleStringSet has an almost constant time close to 0.
+- MinDFA time seems to be increasing linearly with #strings, the time has a large variation.
+- The maximal value for MinDFA is ~0.7 seconds, with #strings=37.
+- It appears that Z3SimpleStringSet has an advantage from the start.

+### overall
+- For all operation except for membership test, it appears that Z3SimpleStringSet performs better than MinDFA, especially when the number of strings increases.
+- Z3SimpleStringSet seems to be pretty constant throughout.
+- MinDFA times have large variations, depending on the strings it is given.

 # Ideas:
 - [ ] String experiment with simple constraints.
+  - [x] Analyze the results that we have from the previous experiments.
+  - [ ] Implement experiment1.
+  - [ ] Analyze results of experiment1.
+  - [ ] Refine the experiment:
+    - [ ] make code cleaner
+    - [ ] adjust parameters
+    - [ ] add description where necessary
+    - [ ] add csv table
   - [ ] Start with a single dimension, and try out sets with increasing complexity.
   - [ ] Continue with multiple only string dimensions, and overlaps.
   - [ ] Extend this to mixed dimensions.
+  - [ ] add experiment with full regex
+- [ ] Benchmark the z3 sets, so I can experiment with different options, for example using "simple_solver", or by using the same solver per instance or global.
 - [ ] Usage profiles that we want to compare the implementation to.
   - [ ] Collect traces from benchmarks and the tests, so that I have a database of real usage profiles.
   - [ ] Analyze those, can I characterize them in some way?
+- [ ] order the experiments by how interesting they are.
 - [ ] Possible improvements:
   - [ ] implement a prototype of MBDDs
   - [ ] experiment with different SMT optimizations: